insurance for social service providers

 An umbrella policy on the other hand, provides additional liability coverage over and above what is provided by a number of underlying policies.

-social service providers require special coverage
+social service providers have special insurance requirements

 The challenges faced by social service providers can be divided into three main categories: financial, operational, and societal.